manchhui/Udacity-DENG-Capstone/README.md

   `{'ISBN': '0195153448', 'book_title': 'Classical Mythology', 'book_author': 'Mark P. O. Morford', 'year_of_publication': '2002', 'publisher': 'Oxford University Press', 'img_s': 'http://images.amazon.com/images/P/0195153448.01.THUMBZZZ.jpg', 'img_m': 'http://images.amazon.com/images/P/0195153448.01.MZZZZZZZ.jpg', 'img_l': 'http://images.amazon.com/images/P/0195153448.01.LZZZZZZZ.jpg'}`

 #### Project Technologies
+A brief description of each of the three core technologies that is used in this project:
+> Amazon Simple Storage Service is storage for the Internet.
+It is designed to make web-scale computing easier for developers. **Amazon S3** has a simple web services interface that you can use to store and retrieve any amount of data, at any time, from anywhere on the web. [aws.amazon.com](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html)

+> **Amazon Redshift** is a fully managed, petabyte-scale data warehouse service in the cloud.
+You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
+This enables you to use your data to acquire new insights for your business and customers. [aws.amazon.com](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)

-> Apache Airflow is an open-source workflow management platform.
+> **Apache Airflow** is an open-source workflow management platform.
 It started at Airbnb in October 2014 as a solution to manage the company's increasingly complex workflows.
 Creating Airflow allowed Airbnb to programmatically author and schedule their workflows and monitor them via the built-in Airflow user interface.
-From the beginning, the project was made open source, becoming an Apache Incubator project in March 2016 and a Top-Level Apache Software Foundation project in January 2019.).
-[Wikipedia]
+From the beginning, the project was made open source, becoming an Apache Incubator project in March 2016 and a Top-Level Apache Software Foundation project in January 2019.
+[Wikipedia](https://en.wikipedia.org/wiki/Apache_Airflow)

 <br/>